tonka3000/vscode-qt-tools/README.md

 > This extension is work in progress, so some command/settings can change over time.

-> <span style="color:red; font-weight:bold;">This is NOT an offical tool by The Qt Company!!</span>
+> <span style="color:red; font-weight:bold;">This is NOT an official tool by The Qt Company!!</span>

 This is a Qt extension for VSCode.
-It is designed to be a similar tool to the [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123) from The Qt Company, but it tries to cooperate with other extensions for some functionality like f.e. debugging.
+It is designed to be a similar tool to the [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123) from The Qt Company, but it tries to cooperate with other extensions for some functionality like e.g. debugging.

-At the moment the extension extracts the Qt file locations from CMake only (from [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) setting `cmake.buildDirectory`), so choosing and different Qt version from disk is not supported at the moment (but if you use cmake already, everything is automatically detected :-) ).
+The extension supports Qt file location extractions via
+* CMake
+* `PATH` environment variable

+Choosing a different Qt version from disk via this extension is not supported!

 ## Features

 * [x] Launch Qt Designer
 * [x] Edit `.ui` file in Qt Designer
 * [x] Launch Qt Assistant
-* [x] Launch Qt online documenation
+* [x] Launch Qt online documentation
 * [x] Launch Visual Studio (Windows only)
 * [x] Launch Qt Creator<br>
   `.ui` and `.qrc` files can be opened in Qt Creator.
 You can also open the whole workspace in Qt Creator too.<br>
   This extension try to detect the Qt Creator installation automatically (on Windows and MacOS).
 You can set the executable path via `qttools.creator` settings if the extension can't find Qt Creator (for whatever reason)
-* [x] Extract the Qt file locations from the cmake cache (`CMakeCache.txt`).
-The cmake build directory is extracted from the vscode extension [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) setting `cmake.buildDirectory`.
+* [x] Extract the Qt file locations from the cmake cache
-  So you need to configure your project for the first time and afterwards every Qt tool is found automatically (when it is installed on your disk ;-) ).
+* [x] Extract the Qt file locations via `PATH` environment variable
 * [x] Debugger extensions (via natvis files)<br>
   The Qt natvis file from this extension will automatically get injected into your existing `launch.json` file (per default).
 If you don't like that feature you can turn it of via `qttools.injectNatvisFile` setting.<br>
   You can also set your custom created/downloaded qt natvis file instead of the bundled one (which implement a few Qt types) by setting `qttools.visualizerFile` to a filepath or url (f.e. you can set `qttools.visualizerFile` to the natvis file from the offical [Qt Visual Studio Tools](https://code.qt.io/cgit/qt-labs/vstools.git/tree/src/qtvstools/qt5.natvis.xml) `https://code.qt.io/cgit/qt-labs/vstools.git/plain/src/qtvstools/qt5.natvis.xml`).
 When you set an url, the extension will only download it ones and cache it and will use the cached local version<br>
   NOTE: I cannot bundle the Qt Visual Studio Tools natvis file into the extension itself because of it's license restrictions (MIT vs GPL)!
-* [ ] qml language support (there are already some VSCode extensions)
 * ...

 ## Requirements

-* You need to have the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) installed, because this extension extracts some data from it!
+* You need to have the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) installed if you have activated the `cmake` mode, because this extension extracts some data from it!
 * [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) is highly recommended

+## Qt search mode
+The search mode defines how this extension search the Qt binaries like qmake, Qt designer and so on.

+### CMake (default mode)
+`"qttools.searchMode": "cmake"`

+Extract the Qt file locations from the cmake cache (`CMakeCache.txt`).
+The cmake build directory is extracted from the VSCode extension [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) setting `cmake.buildDirectory`.
+You need to configure your project for the first time and afterwards every Qt tool is found automatically (when it is installed on your disk ;-) ) otherwise the launch of commands like `Launch Qt Designer` will fail.

+The benefit of this mode is that VSCode see the same Qt version as cmake is using, so it is automatically configured for you.

+### PATH
+`"qttools.searchMode": "path"`

+Search Qt in the `PATH` environment variable like it is done in the terminal.
+This mode helpful when you have a system wide Qt installation like on Linux based operating systems.

+You don't need to configure anything to be able to use the commands of this extension.

 ## Limitations